 BLEND DRESSING INGREDIENTS: Simply combine all the dressing ingredients and refrigerate for an hour.

 ASSEMBLE SALAD: Tear or chop the lettuce into bite-sized pieces and place it in a large bowl.
-Pour dressing over-top and toss to combine.
+Pour dressing over the top and toss to combine.
 Top with croutons and extra Parmesan cheese.
 Serve immediately and enjoy!

 Tips And Tricks